-- than the starting point".
-Detailed information on default assessment factors is available in Section R.8.4.3 and further reported in Table R.8-6 of this guidance. - 3 In the Joint Task Force Report (2017a) it is concluded "where possible, default AF values - 4 should be replaced with chemical specific data; the justification of the AFs [...] should be as - 5 transparent and consistent as possible".
-For consistency, the term 'assessment factor' (AF) - 6 is used in this document.
-This term covers the 'adjustment factors', 'variability factors' and - 7 'uncertainty factors' of SCOEL (2017) and the 'assessment factors' of Section R.8.4.3 of this - 8 guidance.
-The selection of the PoD, its adjustment to the worker's situation and the application - 9 of AFs (specifying the factors used for adjustment, uncertainty and variability) have to be - transparently reported and should take into account all relevant information on the substance. - 11 Chemical specific data, including an evaluation of the size and quality of the data set, should - 12 always be considered first when deciding on AFs.
-Default AFs should only be used as a last - option.
-The selection of PoD should include consideration, and if necessary adjustment, of the - 14 relevant exposure metric. - 15 Where a MoA-based threshold can be confidently established for a carcinogen, the resulting - 16 recommendation for an OEL sets a level of exposure where it is assumed that there will be no - 17 expectation of a relevant residual cancer risk.
-In practice the level of confidence will vary case- - by-case and although a carcinogen may have one or more MoA-based thresholds, it does not - 19 necessarily mean that the indicated level is absolutely safe some uncertainties with regards - 20 to residual cancer risk may remain. - 21 In all cases the remaining uncertainties need to be clearly described, including the uncertainty - surrounding the identification of a MoA threshold and the uncertainty in identifying the PoD.
-In - 23 some cases, especially for the second type of uncertainty, the remaining uncertainties may - 24 lead to the application of an assessment factor (See JTF 2017b, chapter 5.3 and 5.4). - 25 It is recommended to express OELs in units of mg/m3, providing the equivalent ppm-expressed - values in brackets for gases and vapours.
-It is also useful to include conversion factors to - 27 translate between mg/m3 and ppm.
+- 1 assessment factors, default assessment factors should be applied.
+Although very often - 2 necessary to rely upon, the default assessment factors represent a fall back position rather - 3 than the starting point".
+Detailed information on default assessment factors is available in - 4 Section R.8.4.3 and further reported in Table R.8-6 of this guidance. - 5 In the Joint Task Force Report (2017a) it is concluded "where possible, default AF values - 6 should be replaced with chemical specific data; the justification of the AFs [...] should be as - 7 transparent and consistent as possible". - 8 For consistency, the term 'assessment factor' (AF) is used in this document.
+This term - 9 covers the 'adjustment factors', 'variability factors' and 'uncertainty factors' of SCOEL (2017) - and the 'assessment factors' of Section R.8.4.3 of this guidance.
+The selection of the PoD, its - adjustment to the worker's situation and the application of AFs (specifying the factors used for - adjustment, uncertainty and variability) have to be transparently reported and should take into - account all relevant information (including potential uncertainties) on the substance.
+Chemical - specific data, including an evaluation of the size and quality of the data set, should always be - 15 considered first when deciding on AFs.
+Default AFs should only be used as a last option.
+The - selection of PoD should include consideration, and if necessary adjustment, of the relevant - 17 exposure metric. - 18 Where a MoA-based threshold can be confidently established for a carcinogen, the resulting - recommendation for an OEL sets a level of exposure where it is assumed that there will be no - 20 expectation of a relevant residual cancer risk.
+In practice the level of confidence will vary case- - 21 by-case and although a carcinogen may have one or more MoA-based thresholds, it does not - 22 necessarily mean that the indicated level is absolutely safe some uncertainties with regards - 23 to residual cancer risk may remain. - 24 In all cases the remaining uncertainties need to be clearly described, including the uncertainty - 25 surrounding the identification of a MoA threshold and the uncertainty in identifying the PoD.
+In - 26 some cases, especially for the second type of uncertainty, the remaining uncertainties may - 27 lead to the application of an assessment factor (See JTF 2017b, chapter 5.3 and 5.4). - 28 It is recommended to express OELs in units of mg/m3, providing the equivalent ppm-expressed - 29 values in brackets for gases and vapours.
+It is also useful to include conversion factors to - 30 translate between mg/m3 and ppm.
 OELs can also be expressed in other units, e.g., fibres/ml - or particles/ml.
-The OEL should be rounded to a value taking into account the uncertainties in - deriving and measuring the OEL.
-Where relevant (e.g. to protect from different types of effects - due to the size of inhaled particles and their location in the respiratory tract), the OEL should - 31 be defined as corresponding to the respirable, thoracic and/or inhalable fractions as defined by - 32 EN 481.
+The OEL should be rounded to a value taking into account the uncertainties in - 32 deriving and measuring the OEL.
+Where relevant (e.g. to protect from different types of effects - 33 due to the size of inhaled particles and their location in the respiratory tract), the OEL should - 34 be defined as corresponding to the respirable, thoracic and/or inhalable fractions as defined by - 35 EN 481.